FUNDING FOR INDIVIDUAL ARTIST’S PROJECTS, PROFESSIONAL DEVELOPMENT, AND ARTIST-TO-ARTIST WORKSHOPS.

 General operating expenses, fundraising or deficits.

-Projects supported by CCAASE or the Telluride Foundation or San Miguel County.
+Projects supported by The Town of Telluride, CCAASE, CCI, the Telluride Foundation or San Miguel County.

 Employees or board members of Telluride Arts, their immediate family or spouses.